 Laser surgery can reduce the quality of your best corrected vision (the absolute best you could see with the right eyeglasses or contact lenses).
 It can also impair night vision.
 In addition, the eye can change again after the operation.
 Sometimes, it heals from surgery into much the same shape it had before, producing only temporary improvement.
 Because eye doctors like to err on the side of caution, they may under-correct vision, and you may need follow-up procedures.
 In myopia, they often deliberately under-correct slightly, knowing that your eyesight will probably drift towards farsightedness as you age.

-Finally, although laser surgery has been around for over 15 years, we still don't know the long-term consequences.
-While there's no reason to believe they'll have problems, we can't be absolutely sure.
+Finally, although laser surgery has been around for decades, we still need more data about long-term consequences.
+While it can be a life-changer for a lot of people, giving them excellent vision and significantly improve quality of their lives, there can also be side effects that come with it such as dry eye, burning, and itching.
 It is important to discuss potential complications thoroughly with an eye doctor before opting for laser surgery.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Nearsightedness